 As you learned at the beginning of this article, “localhost” means the computer that a program is running on.

 Here’s why that’s important to your WordPress site’s database:

 In 99% of situations, your WordPress site’s database will be located on the same server as the rest of your WordPress site’s files.
-As a result, whenever you’re editing your wp-config.php file or a plugin asks you for your “MySQL hostname” or “MySQL host”, you can just enter “localhost”.
+As a result, whenever you’re editing your wp-config.php file or a plugin asks you for your “MySQL hostname” or “MySQL host,” you can enter “localhost.”

 For example, here’s what the DB_HOST entry in the wp-config.php file looks like for a WordPress installation at Kinsta:

-In both these situations, you’re basically telling WordPress (or a WordPress plugin) to look for the database on the same server where WordPress is located.
-While you’re unlikely to encounter the term localhost on a daily basis unless you’re a developer, it does come in handy to know how localhost relates to WordPress.
+In both these situations, you’re basically telling WordPress (or a WordPress plugin) to look for the same server’s database where WordPress is located.
+While you’re unlikely to encounter the term localhost daily unless you’re a developer, it does come in handy to know how localhost relates to WordPress.

 Remember – for an easy way to remember what localhost is, think of phrases like “this computer” or “the computer this program is running on.”
 It’s that simple!